• Home

 By fostering financial literacy, this collaborative effort between AROH Foundation and RBI is poised to make a significant impact on the lives of countless individuals and communities, equipping them with the knowledge and confidence to achieve financial independence and security.

-Flagship Programs
+Flagship

 • The “Centre for Financial Literacy” (CFL) Project being implemented by AROH Foundation in collaboration with the Reserve Bank of India (RBI) and funded under Financial Inclusion Fund (FIF) by NABARD and sponsored banks, is an initiative aimed at promoting financial awareness and education among individuals and communities across India.
 This project seeks to empower people with the knowledge and skills necessary to make informed financial decisions, manage their finances effectively, and achieve greater economic stability.

-Project Highlights
+Achievements Highlights

 Events & Updates